RayHightower/RayHightower.com/_posts/2022-02-21-traction-plus-eos.markdown

 ### Conclusion

 Every component of Traction strengthens the others.
-End result: A more productive organization.
+Result: A more productive organization.

 ### EOS Recap